CodeSlicing/pure-swift-ui/README.md

 MyView.envDarkModeIf(condition) // or envDarkModeIfNot
 ```

+## PureSwiftUIDesign

+[PureSwiftUI][pure-swift-ui] also brings layout guides and a huge collection of extensions to `Path` that make the process of creating shapes in [SwiftUI][swift-ui] a truly enjoyabale one.
+They are part of a package that is also available stand-alone called [PureSwifUIDesign][pure-swift-ui-design].

 ## Caveats

-From verison 3.0.0 onwards, angles will be following the native definitions for what it means to be zero degrees.
+From version 3.0.0 onwards, angles will be following the native definitions for what it means to be zero degrees.
 In other words, zero degrees moving forwards will be pointing to the right, just like the native implementation.

-**This is a breaking change from version 2 so be careful to ensure that all calls involving the below are modified to take this into account**
+***This is a breaking change from version 2 so be careful to ensure that all calls involving the below are modified to take this into account***

 This affects the `AngularGradient` initialisers as well as the calls to `arc` on `Path`.

-### Utility functions affected by this change:
+### Utility functions affected by this change

 `angleTo` on `CGPoint` will now report the angle in accordance to the new angle orientation.
-calcOffset(radius:angle:), calcXoffset(radius:andle:), and calcYOffset(radius:angle:) will also calculate the offset assuming the angle is relative to 0 degrees being to the right.
+`calcOffset(radius:angle:)`, `calcXOffset(radius:angle:)`, and `calcYOffset(radius:angle:)` will also calculate the offset assuming the angle is relative to 0 degrees being to the right.

-### Mitigation:
+### Mitigation

 There are various function overloads and properties that make this transition easier and you can even continue to work with the current orientation if you find it easier to reason like this (although this will require a change to existing code to take advantage of it):